 Q3.
 Why is mica important?

-Mica is a good insulator, heat-resistant and widely used in electrical and cosmetic industries.
+Mica is a good insulator, heat-resistant and widely used in the electrical and cosmetic industries.

 Q4.
 Which state is the largest producer of gypsum?